The Republican Party is trying to kill us.

 A fury redoubled, surely, by the argument the president advanced in support of his action--a word for word parroting of GOP rhetoric: Obama said his decision would relive business of EPA's "regulatory burden."

+How appropriate then that President Obama made his announcement at the start of the long Labor Day weekend.
+I do not mean by this, as many other commentators have argued, that the White House was trying to bury the story by releasing it at the start of last major holiday of the summer.
+If so, this was yet another miscalculation: there are no slow news days in the contemporary news cycle, as attested in the blistering blogs lambasting the president's action.
 No, what strikes me most about President Obama's decision is that it hits the very men, women, and children whom Labor Day is supposed to honor.
 Not that the president admitted as such in his annual Labor Day speech, delivered this Monday with great flourish.
 It was filled with brave and high-minded talk about the value of American workers: "The work you've done that helped build the greatest middle class the world has ever known.
 I'm talking about the work that got us a 40-hour workweek and weekends, and paid leave and pensions, and the minimum wage and health insurance, and Social Security and Medicare--the cornerstones of middle-class security."
 But this chief executive's actions speak louder than his words.

 Among those who will be most negatively effected by the president's gutting of EPA protections will be the millions of Americans who reside in close proximity to coal-fired plants, oil refineries, railroad yards, and freeway corridors; those many who work in energy production or construction, in our harbors or airports, foundries or factories; those who drive 18-wheelers, tractors, or service vans.
 These vulnerable workers and their families will discover that President Obama has failed to protect them as other presidents have done.